0xb0rn3/wallpimp/README.md

 ```cmd
 python wallpimp
 ```
-or by double-clicking `wallpimp.py` in File Explorer
+or by double-clicking `wallpimp` in File Explorer

 ### Linux:
 Run WallPimp using: